OpenMS/OpenMS-docs/docs/develop-with-openms/link-external-code-to-openms.md

 ==========================

 If OpenMS TOPP and UTILS tools are not enough in a certain scenario, you can either request a change to OpenMS, if you feel this functionality is useful for others as well, or modify/extend OpenMS privately.
-For the later, there are multiple ways to do this:
+For the latter, there are multiple ways to do this:

 - Modify the developer version of OpenMS by changing existing tools or adding new ones.